SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 The majority of our dogs will be Golden Retrievers and Labrador Retrievers and will come from reputable breeders.
 SMSD will, when appropriate, use rescue/shelter dogs.
 All dogs are selected by our Trainer/Consultants and must also be approved by our Veterinarian.

-Industry cost to select, raise, train, and certify a service dog is estimated to be $20,000 to $25,000.
+Industry cost to select, raise, train, and place a public access tested/approved service dog is estimated to be $20,000 to $25,000.
 Producing a Smoky Mountain Service Dog requires approximately 1500 to 1800 hours of training, supervised by our Trainers/Consultants.
 Volunteer puppy raisers, puppy socializers, and intermediate foster families also spend countless hours teaching our dogs basic obedience and proper canine etiquette.

 What is the cost of a Smoky Mountain Service Dog?